Having more fun than a human being should be allowed to have Rush Limbos serving humanity, executing assigned host duties flawlessly, zero mistakes.

 And I wonder if he's tired, whether he's not getting enough rest.

-But when you have these statements pile on top of each other like they have with him, they create a narrative that's been really terrible for him, which is that he's no better than these other candidates in a race against Obama.
+But when you have these statements pile on top of each other, like they have with him, they create a narrative that's been really terrible for him, which is that he's no better than these other candidates in a race against Obama.

-Romney's tired, and therefore saying not smart things, which are giving you idiots out there the impression that he's not more electable than Santorum.
+Romney's tired, and therefore saying not smart things, which are giving you idiots out there the impression that he's not more electable than Santorum, which guys like Steve Schmidt know he is because they're the experts.

-They're electable, but they just they're frustrated.
+They know Romney is much more electable, but they just are frustrated.

-Mitt Romney can't bring it off.
+And Mitt Romney can't bring it off.

 Now, this is before Romney won.